persapiens/Course/Syllabus.md

 ### Tech Talks

-Students in CSC 591 will organize in groups and present one tech talk during lecture.
-For a *tech talk*, students are expected to cover one tool or technology revelant to DevOps in a 15-20 minute presentation.
+Students will organize in groups and present one tech talk during lecture.
+For a *tech talk*, students are expected to cover one tool or technology revelant to DevOps in a 10-15 minute presentation.
 Students should perform a small demo to help illustrate the tool.
-Three days during the semester will be reserved for these presentations.
+Three--four days during the semester will be reserved for these presentations.

 ### Homeworks